open-ephys/commutators/README.md

-IDE](https://www.arduino.cc/en/Main/Software). _Note that you will need to add the [Teensyduino add-on](https://www.pjrc.com/teensy/teensyduino.html) to to the Arduino IDE to program the Teensy_.When installing Teensyduino, you should opt install all of the bundled libraries as well.
+IDE](https://www.arduino.cc/en/Main/Software). _Note that you will need to add the [Teensyduino add-on](https://www.pjrc.com/teensy/teensyduino.html) to to the Arduino IDE to program the Teensy_.When installing Teensyduino, you should opt to install all of the bundled libraries as well.
+This takes care of installing `i2c_t3.h` and `SPI.h` rather than having to install them manually.

 ## Construction